 b.
 The Scholarship annual value will be paid in two equal instalments after the census date of each semester.

 c.
-Deferral of the Scholarship is not permitted without the prior permission of the Associate Dean (Education), or their nominee, and it is not transferable to another University school, faculty or university without prior approval.
+Deferral of the Scholarship is not permitted without the prior permission of the Associate Dean, Indigenous Strategy and Services, Faculty of Engineering, or their nominated delegate, and it is not transferable to another University school, faculty or university without prior approval.

 d.
 The Scholarship will be offered subject to the availability of funds.

 a.
 To continue receipt of the Scholarship, the recipient must maintain a minimum Semester Average Mark (SAM) of 65 each semester.

 b.
 Recipients undertaking an exchange during the tenure of this Scholarship are required to have achieved a Satisfied Requirements grade (SR) to receive their next payment.

 a.
 The Scholarship will be terminated if the recipient:

 I. withdraws from an eligible course or fails to enrol,